 To ensure compliance with the Legislation, due regard is given to actuarial principles and to ensure that expert actuarial analysis and modelling is undertaken to determine the Estimates.
-The Principal Actuary and Reviewing Actuary have been engaged by the Board to assist with its determination.
+The Principal Actuary and, when appropriate, the Reviewing Actuary, have been engaged by the Board to assist with its determination.